 Another trigger for discomfort is unnatural movement.
 Strafing (moving side to side) is common for first person video games played with a gamepad or mouse and keyboard, but humans are not physically constructed to quickly move side to side.
-Allowing users to move laterally in VR or allowing them to move in the direction of a controller they are pointing regardless of where they scroll, the user make some users moving, not the t are looking, may make some users uncomfortable.
+Allowing users to move laterally in VR or allowing them to move in the direction of a controller they are pointing regardless of where they are looking, may make some users uncomfortable.
 Forward user movement is generally most comfortable.